We face many challenges throughout our lives some planned and others a surprise,

 it’s how we overcome those challenges that shapes the success we achieve in life.

 A traumatic brain injury (TBI) is one of the scariest challenges we will face in our life.
+Whether it was a sudden death comes out of nowhere or from childhood trauma or an accident or group trauma, these overwhelming life-changing experiences must be gentle cared for – NOT IGNORED to heal.

 I am no stranger to TBI’s after suffering an almost life-changing car accidents.
 I fought to overcome the challenges of that accident.
 Knowing the struggles, I would like to help you rebuild your “house” and supporting your families through the process. -Mary Wolken Ph.D. trauma specialist